IELTS Speaking Samples and Answers

 Q. Would you like to live in the city you spoke about?

 A. Yes, definitely.
-This is a beautiful city and there are lots of things to do and lots of places to visit there.
-The people are nice and this city offers a nice lifestyle.
+This is a stunning city with many beautiful places.
+People are nice and this city offers an excellent environment and lifestyle, not to mention the quality of education.
 So yes, I would like to live in this city for sure.

 Q. What are the advantages of living in a big city?

-Q. What are the negative aspects of crowded cities?
+Q. In your opinion what are the negative aspects of crowded cities?

-A. A crowded city is often polluted.
-In terms of sound, air and other pollutions, a crowded city has a worse scenario than cities will less population.
+A. A crowded city is often polluted and expensive to live in.
+In terms of sound, air and environmental pollution, a crowded city has a lot worse scenario than cities with less population.
 Many crowded cities have more crime rates and unbearable traffic congestion.
-The overpopulation increases the prices of daily commodity and this it is comparatively expensive to live in a city with higher population.
+Overpopulation increases the prices of daily commodities and it is comparatively expensive to live in a city with a higher population.

-Q. Why do you think that the architectural design of a city is important?
+Q. Do you think that the architectural design of a city is important?
+Why do you think so?

-A. It makes a city distinctive and attractive to the tourists.
-The architectural design of a city often reflects the tradition and heritage of a nation and thus it is important to preserve the history of a nation through the architectural design of the city.
+A. Yes, I do believe that the architectural design of a city is quite important and it represents the culture, history and tradition of the city.
+Unique architectural design also makes a city distinctive and attractive to tourists which helps bring more foreign tourists.
+The architectural design of a city reflects the tradition and heritage of a nation and thus it is important to preserve the history of a nation through the structural and architectural design of the city.